stquremwork/stquremwork/README.md

 ---
 ### :man_technologist: About Me :
 I am an **ASP.NET Core Developer** <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Belarus.
-- :telescope: I am a software engineer developing both frontend and backend applications using ASP.NET Core and related technologies to build robust web applications.
+🔭 I’m a software engineer developing both frontend and backend applications using ASP.NET Core and related technologies to build robust web applications.
+🌱 I’m currently learning following the DotNet Developer Roadmap to deepen my knowledge and skills across the full stack of .NET development.
+📫 How to reach me: by the social networks links at the beginning of the description.

 ### :hammer_and_wrench: Languages and Tools :
 <div>